An appropriate statistical approach for nonequilibrium particle production: Introduction

-Hence, there is a conceptional reason.
-Imposing nonequilibrium (either as partial-- or full--chemical nonequilibrium $\gamma_{q,s}$ or as finite sizes of the constituents of the ideal gas, etc.) in an equilibrium ensemble of BG--type extensive additive statistics seems conceptionally unsuccessful.
-Even if Tsallis--type nonextensivity is assumed, the matching of nonequilibrium with nonextensivity would be improved, on one hand.
-On the other hand, the price to be paid in return is huge.
-This isn't less than lose the meaning of the thermodynamic quantities, such as the freezeout temperature \cite{Deppman:2012qt,Biro:2016myk,NasserTawfik:2016sqs}.
-With this regard, it should be highlighted that the Tsallis--type nonextensivity is limited to a one--dimensional line within the entire space of (non)extensivity utilized in present calculations, in which both BG and Tsallis statistics are merely special cases.
+Therefore, there is a conceptual reason for this.
+Imposing nonequilibrium (either as partial or full chemical nonequilibrium $\gamma_{q,s}$ or as finite sizes of the constituents of the ideal gas) in an equilibrium ensemble of BG-type extensive additive statistics seems to be unsuccessful.
+Even if Tsallis-type nonextensivity is assumed, the matching of nonequilibrium with nonextensivity would improve.
+However, the price to be paid in return is large.
+This is not less than losing the meaning of thermodynamic quantities, such as the freezeout temperature \cite{Deppman:2012qt,Biro:2016myk,NasserTawfik:2016sqs}.
+In this regard, it should be highlighted that the Tsallis-type nonextensivity is limited to a one-dimensional line within the entire space of (non)extensivity utilized in the present calculations, in which both the BG and Tsallis statistics are merely special cases.